godudes/ease-query/README.md

 # EaseQuery
-Query server and client util for both Minecraft Java and bedrock editions
+Query server and client util for both MineCraft Java and bedrock editions